Phase Transitions in Particle Physics -- Results and Perspectives from Lattice Quantum Chromo-Dynamics: Cosmology, Topology and Axions Editor: Claudio Bonanno

 The authors of Ref.~\cite{Borsanyi:2016ksw}, for example, give up the sampling of higher-topological-charge sectors and reduce to the computation of $\chi$ from just the $Q=0$ and $\vert Q \vert=1$ sectors, which is justified on the basis of the DIGA itself, in order to avoid sampling problems related to the dominance of the $Q=0$ sector and/or to the topological freezing:

 In this approach, the computation of $\chi$ reduces to the computation of the relative weight $Z_1/Z_0$ as a function of $T$.
-To this end, the authors of Ref.~\cite{Borsanyi:2016ksw} compute suitable observables for lower values of $T$ that still allow to observe jumps from $Q=0$ to $Q=\pm 1$ sectors, and obtain $Z_1/Z_0$ at higher values of $T$ by means of a temperature extrapolation.\\ Moreover, a reweighting method, based on the expected continuum zero eigenvalues of the Dirac operator, is employed in~\cite{Borsanyi:2016ksw} to restore \emph{a posteriori} the suppression due to the determinant of the continuum Dirac operator and thus to reduce the magnitude of lattice artifacts affecting the gluonic susceptibility:
+To this end, the authors of Ref.~\cite{Borsanyi:2016ksw} compute suitable observables for lower values of $T$ that still allow observing jumps from $Q=0$ to $Q=\pm 1$ sectors, and obtain $Z_1/Z_0$ at higher values of $T$ by means of a temperature extrapolation, which is expected to be reliable if the variance of the topological charge distribution $\langle Q^2 \rangle$ is sufficiently small (see also Ref.~\cite{Frison:2016vuc} more technical details on this point).\\ Moreover, a reweighting method, based on the expected continuum zero eigenvalues of the Dirac operator, is employed in~\cite{Borsanyi:2016ksw} to restore \emph{a posteriori} the suppression due to the determinant of the continuum Dirac operator and thus to reduce the magnitude of lattice artifacts affecting the gluonic susceptibility:

 where the weight reads

 with $\lambda_i$ the lowest-lying eigenvalues of the staggered operator $D_{\mathrm{stag}}$ and $n_f$ the number of quark species with flavor $f$.

 The authors of Ref.~\cite{Petreczky:2016vrs}, instead, adopt a fermionic discretization of the topological susceptibility based on the disconnected chiral susceptibility $\chi^{(\mathrm{disc})}$: